IPL Dry Eye Treatment

 What are my alternatives?

-For dry eye and blepharitis, traditional treatments have been lid hygiene, artificial tears, punctal plugs, cyclosporine (restasis) drops, steroid drops, non-steroidal drops, topical and systemic antibiotics.
+For dry eye and blepharitis, traditional treatments have been lid hygiene, artificial tears, punctal plugs, cyclosporine (restasis) drops, steroid drops, nonsteroidal drops, and topical and systemic antibiotics.
 Many patients still continue some or all of these treatments, although usually at a greatly decreased rate depending on the severity of their condition and the frequency of their desired treatments.